András Hadik: Early life

-András Hadik, son of a lesser noble family, was born on October 16, 1710, in Csallóköz (then Kingdom of Hungary, now Žitný ostrov in Slovakia) or in Kőszeg, Kingdom of Hungary as the second son and third child of Mihály Hadik von Futak (d.
+András Hadik, son of a lesser noble family, was born on October 16, 1710, in either Csallóköz or Kőszeg, in the Kingdom of Hungary, as the second son and third child of Mihály Hadik von Futak (d.
 1733) and his wife, Franziska Hardy (b.
 1680).
 He had Hungarian, Luxembourgian and German ancestors.
 According to another source, he was of Hungarian ethnic origin, but the name "Hadik" is a diminutive from the Slovak appellative had ("snake"), the family was thus of Slovak extraction.
 Contrary to this belief, Hadik himself had no knowledge of the Slovak language.

 Alternative theories also suggest his Tartar or Cherkess ancestry.

 His father, Mihály Hadik (d.
 1733) was a cavalryman.
 His mother, Franziska Hardy was of German descent.
 András Hadik volunteered for the Ghilányi hussar regiment of the Imperial Army when he was 20, and at 22 he was given the rank of officer and became the standard bearer in the Dessewffy hussar regiment.
 Hadik fought in the War of the Polish Succession and the Russo-Turkish War.
 In 1738, Hadik was promoted to the rank of captain.